Pendo720/N.J-Matata/index.md

 ![](/gh-images/mfront.png)

 > Todo:
 >   - describe the operation using the screenshots
+>   - fix paginator on the web fontend

 ### [Project 2: Neural Network Classifier (Java)](https://github.com/Pendo720/nn-fp)
 #### _Overview_
 This is a customisable neural network created to consolidate understanding of neural networks.
 The code implements an easily customisable network.
 The architectural customisation entails configuration of both layers and the neurons in each of the layer.
 This flexibility enables use of the network in diverse problem scenarios.
+> Todo:
+>  - breakdown the project
+>  - plan a solution
+>  - implement it

 ### [Project 3: Single-Value-SQM (Python)](https://github.com/Pendo720/svsqm)
 #### _Overview_